typora/countly-sdk-nodejs/README.md

 ## What's Countly?
-[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics application.
+[Countly](http://count.ly) is an innovative, real-time, open source mobile & [web analytics](http://count.ly/web-analytics), [rich push notifications](http://count.ly/push-notifications) and [crash reporting](http://count.ly/crash-reports) platform powering more than 2500 web sites and 14000 mobile applications as of 2017 Q3.
+It collects data from mobile phones, tablets, Apple Watch and other internet-connected devices, and visualizes this information to analyze application usage and end-user behavior.

+With the help of [Javascript SDK](http://github.com/countly/countly-sdk-web), Countly is a web analytics platform with features on par with mobile SDKs.
+For more information about web analytics capabilities, [see this link](http://count.ly/web-analytics).

-It collects data from mobile devices, and visualizes this information to analyze mobile application usage and end-user behavior.
-There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
-Both parts are open source with different licensing terms.
+There are two parts of Countly: the server that collects and analyzes data, and an SDK (mobile, web or desktop) that sends this data.
+This repository includes Countly Community Edition (server side).
+For more information other versions (e.g Enterprise Edition), see [comparison of different Countly editions](https://count.ly/compare)

 * **Slack user?** [Join our Slack community](http://slack.count.ly:3000/)
 * **Questions?** [Ask in our Community forum](http://community.count.ly)